I remember reading what Malcolm Gladwell wrote in his book, Outliers, regarding 10,000 hours of practice is needed to master anything.

 A study released last year looked at the difference between chess experts, ones who reached mastery level and those that only reach intermediate level.
 Both groups did deliberate practice over 10,000 hours, yet some rose higher than others.
 While the study didn’t discover other aspects that could have shown the differences, it did conclude it takes more than practice.

 While not scientific, in my opinion those that reach mastery also had a certain amount of grit and made adjustments.
 When I first studied the martial arts I realized that what worked for one person didn’t work for me.
 I learned to make adjustments.
-Eventually
+Eventually I was able to master what I studied over a given amount of time.

 Only one who devotes himself to a cause with his whole strength and soul can be a true Master.
 For this reason mastery demands all of a person.- Albert Einstein.